wyz2368/depgraph/README.md

 First, you must build the Eclipse project, as described above.

-To recompile `dg4jattcli`, first run the file `src/rldepgraph/DepgraphPy4JAttGreedyConfigCLI` in Eclipse.
+To recompile `dg4jattcli.jar`, first run the file `src/rldepgraph/DepgraphPy4JAttGreedyConfigCLI.java` in Eclipse.
-Then right-click it > Export > Runnable Jar file.
+Then right-click it this file > Export > Runnable Jar file.
-Set Export destination to `dg4jattcli.jar`, and select "Copy required libraries . . ."> OK.
+Set Export destination to `dg4jattcli.jar`, and select "Copy required libraries . . ." > OK.
 You can now replace the old JAR file with your new one.

 The process is similar for the other JAR files included.